Associate Professor Barry Croke

 • Modelling water quality including estimation of sediment, nutrient and pathogen exports.

-• Investigating model response to uncertainty in parameter values and input data through sensitivity analysis.
+• Investigating model response to uncertainty in parameter values and input data through sensitivity and uncertainty analysis.
 This is an important component of model development due to the sparse nature of environmental datasets

 Biography

 Barry Croke has a BSc in Theoretical Physics and a PhD in Astrophysics from UNSW.
 He started working in Environmental Science in 1996, and has been a staff member in the Integrated Catchment Assessment and Management Centre since 1999, and has held a joint appointment with the Mathematical Sciences Institute and the Fenner School of Environment and Society since 2006.
 He has expertise in modelling a wide range of natural systems, particularly focusing on model development, assessment and uncertainty analysis.
-He president-elect of the International Commission on Water Resources Systems within the International Association of Hydrological Sciences, National Representative to the IAHS, treasurer and leader of the Applied and Computational Mathematics stream of the Modelling and Simulation Society of Australia and New Zealand, and is a member of the editorial board of Hydrology Research.
+He is the ANU lead in the One Basin CRC, and is currently president of the International Commission on Water Resources Systems within the International Association of Hydrological Sciences (IAHS), National Representative to the IAHS, leader of the Applied and Computational Mathematics stream of the Modelling and Simulation Society of Australia and New Zealand, and is a member of the editorial board of Hydrology Research.

 Researcher's projects